ttungl/HeteroArchGen4M2S/README.md

 	* Network Throughput (MBps): 32366.64
 	* Network Latency (cycles): 23.6969

+6. To run the network-only mode, in the file `create_sim_configs_files`, you just need to modify the value of `network_only` to `1`.
+Thereby, now when running `HeteroArchGen4M2S$ python create_sim_configs_files`, the software will generate the bash file with network-only simulation.

-6. To get the dynamic power from McPAT.
+7. To get the dynamic power from McPAT.
 (Note, this section is finalizing.
 Available soon.)

-	* Make sure you are in `multi2sim-5.0` directory.
+	* Make sure you are in `multi2sim` directory.

 	* Run `m2s2xml4mcpat.sh` with the input files `hetero_mcpat.xml` file and `blacksholes_pipeline.out` to get the `mcpat.xml` file.